"Every girl on the planet should have the same opportunity to fulfill and shape her own destiny." – Michelle Obama

-In Vuelta Grande, Guatemala and Ambedkar Nagar, India nearly every child stops going to school after sixth grade, if they make it that far.
-Most of the women in these villages have very little formal education and many are cannot read.
+In Vuelta Grande, Guatemala, and Ambedkar Nagar, India, nearly every female child stops going to school after sixth grade, if they make it that far.
+Most of the women in these villages have very little formal education and many cannot read.
 When girls stop going to school, they usually help with household chores, look after younger siblings and some begin working as domestic servants to contribute income to the family or are arranged to be married.
-Many of them become pregnant and/or marry at an early age (16-20).
+Many of them become pregnant and/or marry at very young ages.

-Pictured above are Payal and Sandhya, two of our Young Dreamers in India who have graduated from high school and are now in college.
-Here they lead a discussion with women in their community, who never went to school, about the importance of life-long learning.
+Payal and Sandhya, two of our Young Dreamers in India, who graduated from high school and are now in college, as they are leading a discussion with women in their community, who never went to school, about the importance of life-long learning